jlcs-es/blockchainblog/_posts/2018-12-16-debugging-hyperledger-fabric-s-nodejs-chaincode-with-vs-code.md

 ---
 ## How does debugging work in Hyperledger Fabric

+In a normal deployment, when an endorser peer wants to run the chaincode, it uses a docker container to isolate the execution of the chaincode.
+This isolated container and the peer node communicate through the bridge network between them, therefore, the invocation arguments and the response travel through the wire.

+This modularity where the peer doesn't execute the code, but another machine (in this case a docker container), provides the tools for development debugging: instead of creating an isolated docker container, use any other machine that can run NodeJS and communicate with the peer.

 ## Development network

 To test our chaincode we don't need a complex fabric network, only an endorsing peer, an orderer and optionally a client to query the endorser.